Intrusion Detection Systems (IDS): Understanding the Basics and Beyond

 Future of Intrusion Detection Systems

-As cyber threats continue to evolve, so too must our defenses.
+As cyber threats continue to evolve, so too must our defences.
 The future of IDS lies in leveraging advancements in artificial intelligence and machine learning.
 By implementing these technologies, IDS can learn from each intrusion attempt, improving its ability to anticipate and respond to threats.
-The future will also see greater integration of IDS with other security tools, creating a more unified and comprehensive defense system.
+The future will also see greater integration of IDS with other security tools, creating a more unified and comprehensive defence system.

 Conclusion